Turkey's central bank raises inflation target to 24% amid rising energy prices

 Türkiye Raises End-2026 Inflation Target to 24%

-Türkiye has raised its end-2026 inflation target to 24%, reflecting ongoing economic challenges and adjustments in monetary policy.
-This decision comes as the country navigates a complex economic landscape marked by regional conflicts and fluctuating...
+Türkiye has raised its end-2026 inflation target to 24%, reflecting ongoing economic pressures and challenges in managing consumer prices.
+This adjustment comes in the wake of a significant month-on-month inflation increase of 4.18% recorded in April...

 Global markets, investing, and macroeconomics from a premier financial newsroom.